onRamp8/essays/future-of-documentation.md

 # Future of documentation.
-Finally making it fun.
+Finally it's fun.
 For most of my career I didn't really enjoy reading or writing documentation.
 It constantly went out of date.
 Javadocs, markdown and doc generators helped but images and diagrams were a pain.
 Then [plant UML](https://plantuml.com/sequence-diagram)